-- 10.15.
-To assist designated officers to purchase minor expenses the Treasurer may grant petty cash advances. - 10.16.
-The Treasurer may make advances to designated officers to allow them to meet minor expenses subject to such conditions as are deemed necessary. - 10.17.
-Petty cash purchases should not exceed £50 per item and will be supported where possible by authenticated receipts.

-10.18.
-No income received other than reimbursement of approved expenditure may be paid into a petty cash imprest account.
+- 10.15 To assist designated officers to purchase minor expenses the Treasurer may grant petty cash advances. - 10.16 The Treasurer may make advances to designated officers to allow them to meet minor expenses subject to such conditions as are deemed necessary. - 10.17 Petty cash purchases should not exceed £50 per item and will be supported in all circumstances with authenticated receipts. - 10.18 No income received other than reimbursement of approved expenditure may be paid into a petty cash imprest account.